bwittenburg/CherwellAPI/README.md

 ```

-For more examples, refer to our GitHub project [here](https://github.com/streamline-partners/CherwellAPI/tree/master/Examples).
+For more examples, refer to our GitHub project [here](https://github.com/bwittenburg/CherwellAPI/tree/master/Examples).

-Full source code can be found [here](https://github.com/streamline-partners/CherwellAPI).
+Full source code can be found [here](https://github.com/bwittenburg/CherwellAPI).

+This project was created by Streamline Partners, and they deserve credit for the great work they put into this module.
 To find out more about Streamline Partners and how we could assist you with future projects, click [here](http://www.streamlinepartners.com.au/)